Photography Credit: Barry Bernard, Eskasoni

 This page is also available in Mi’kmaq

-No-cost energy efficient upgrades to homes in First Nations.
+No-cost energy efficient upgrades to band-owned homes.

 The Mi’kmaw Home Energy Efficiency Project (MHEEP) launched in 2018 and offers no-cost upgrades to improve comfort and reduce energy waste.